 The Committee also runs and manages a busy social calendar, and pays for the membership of 3 gardening associations: the RHS, Garden Organic and NSALG (National Society of Allotment Leisure Gardeners).
 Plot holders can use this to obtain free advice/entry to gardens.
 Please contact the Treasurer for more information.

 Feedback from plot holders is encouraged, Please find time to feedback anything you feel strongly about.

 Social events happen throughout the year and are a great way to meet people and get advice.
 Events are run with the intention of breaking even, although any profits made go into the Allotment Association funds, which are used for various site projects over the year.
 New tenants are always welcome at these events; please see the Latest News page

 NSALG membership provides plot holders with the opportunity to buy seeds and potatoes from Kings Seeds at reduced rates.
 Plot holders are invited to place their orders once a year, in October/November.
 Orders are co-ordinated by the Committee and one collective order is placed with Kings.
 Seeds and potatoes are then delivered to one address, and distributed/collected in January.

-Prices are considerably cheaper that buying from garden centres, and the Allotment Association funds gets a contribution from Kings for every pound spent.
+Prices are considerably cheaper than buying from garden centres, and the Allotment Association funds get a contribution from Kings for every pound spent.
 Please take advantage of this scheme, and save money on your crops!